 The two algorithms presented in this paper extend ensemble prediction to censored data problems.
-Ensemble techniques have been developed at the borderline between machine learning and statistics in the past decade; previous attempts to apply the main ideas to survival time data were bound to established key ingredients such as the partial likelihood (Ridgeway, 1999), the Brier score for censored data (Benner, 2002), or survival trees (Hothorn et al., 2004) and, consequently, inherited the associated difficulties.
+Ensemble techniques have been developed in the past decade at the borderline between machine learning and statistics; previous attempts to apply the main ideas to survival time data were bound to established key ingredients such as the partial likelihood (Ridgeway, 1999), the Brier score for censored data (Benner, 2002), or survival trees (Hothorn et al., 2004; Ishwaran et al., 2004), and, consequently, inherited the associated difficulties.